What is a Meningitis claim

 Clinicians in the UK are well used to treating meningitis.
 There was see change in the approach to treatment of meningitis in around 1991 and in today's age children and adults should not have a delay in diagnosis of the condition except in the rarest of circumstances and they should receive medication early enough to prevent injury or to ameliorate the extent of the injuries they could suffer.

-If you believe you have a meningitis claim, please contact our medical negligence team for free No Win No Fee advice.
+If you believe you have a meningitis claim, please contact our team of medical negligence solicitors for free No Win No Fee advice.

 Contact us on freephone 0800 358 3848